Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more!

 The ideal height of a sconce above the vanity mirror can depend on the space available above the mirror and the sconce’s size.

-In case you missed the other four helpful posts, save these too!
+In case you missed the other four helpful posts, save these for later too!

 And don’t forget to grab your free printable of the basic numbers from all four parts in the subscriber only library in the footer menu.
 If you’re not already a subscriber, I hope that you’ll sign up so we don’t lose touch.
 I have lots of fun and useful freebies in the library you may be interested in!